Uruguayan cuisine: Preparation

 A typical asado takes from one hour to two hours to be prepared, and even more, if a different kind of meat is going to be barbecued (for example a whole pig takes at least four hours to be ready).

 The asador starts the fire in the burner and, once the fire is started, the meat is salted and condiments added; condiments may include oregano, garlic, paprika, parsley and mojo.
 The first embers are put in place, the meat put on the grill and embers added to as they fall from the burner.
 The meat is slowly cooked and smoked on the asador and mojo is added periodically for flavor.

 The meat is served with bread and salads, condiments such as mojo, chimichurri and Uruguayan salsa criolla and beverages such as wine, clerico and sangria.

 Variants - Asado con cuero

 Asado con cuero (barbecue with its leather), is a favorite variant rurally and is also appreciated in the capital.
 It requires a more complex technique than that employed for making asado in that the animal is barbecued whole and even with its hide, though the bones are discarded.
 This practice was initiated by the pampa people who, if they needed to move on in a hurry, could easily take with them the rolled-up meat.

 Beverages

 Typical Uruguayan beverages are mate, caña, uvita, grappamiel and medio y medio (half and half).
+Although Uruguay has considerable native flora and fauna, with the exception of yerba mate, native plants and animals largely do not figure into Uruguayan cuisine.
+Wine is also a popular drink.
+Other spirits consumed in Uruguay are caña, grappa, lemon-infused grappa, and grappamiel (a grappa honey liquour).